ThomasHeb/4AxisFoamCutter/README.md

 - Download the foamcutter firmware
 - Download the U8G2 lib (GitHub or via the Arduino IDE)
 - Download the SdFat lib (GitHub or via the Arduino IDE)
-- Open ../Arduino/libraries/U8G2/src and replace U8x8lib.h and U8x8Lib.cpp
+- Open ../Arduino/libraries/U8G2/src and replace U8x8lib.h and U8x8Lib.cpp from the code section

 ### Changes within the library U8G2:
 Grbl uses almost all resources of the Arduino to control the stepper within an accurate timing.
 So the standard approach of Arduino is not working any more, because some resources are not available anymore for the Arduino framework.
-Within the U8G2 I use a software driven SPI on pin D50 to D52 (I didn’t check, if hardware driven SPI would work, too). the only thing I need to change, was the required delay within the SPI.
-Therefore I changes the delay function to the grbl supported delay.
+Within the U8G2 I use a software driven SPI on pin D50 to D52 (I didn’t check, if hardware driven SPI would work, too).
+The only thing I needed to change, was the required delay within the SPI.
+Therefore I changed the delay function to the grbl supported delay function.

 ### LCD, SD card and buttons, ….
-The LCD display and the buttons are controlled inside the lcd.h and lcd.cpp. buttons are read within the lcd_process(), from where all processing functions of the sub menus are called.
+The LCD display and the buttons are controlled inside the lcd.h and lcd.cpp.
+Buttons are read within the lcd_process(), from where all processing functions of the sub menus are called.
 Functions within the sub menus, which are related to cnc functionality are called as if they would have been called via UART/USB.
 So you will get an ok over the UART/USB for a local called cnc command, too.
 The firmware can still be controlled with gcode sender tools via the UART/USB.
-SD card is processed inside lcd.cpp and lcd_process(), too. processing of the SD card is handled with a state machine, which reads the selected file char by char, similar as reading the UART.
+SD card is processed inside lcd.cpp and lcd_process(), too.
+Processing of the SD card is handled with a state machine, which reads the selected file char by char, similar as reading the UART.
 During processing a file from SD card, buttons are ignored, operation can only be stopped with an IRQ of the limit switches or the e-stop.
 Fan can only be controlled locally on the display.
 Hotwire can be controlled via the display and with the gcode commands M3/4 for on and M5 for off and Sxxx (0…100) for regulating the power in %.